eunicehassan3/eunicehassan3.github.io/about-my-project.md

 ## Mind Mastery

-Problem: There is a lack of reasearch focusing on exploring ways to build gaming software that integrates 3D gaming and brain-wave activity.
+Problem: There is a lack of research focusing on exploring ways to build gaming software that integrates 3D gaming and brain-wave activity.

 Approach: During this project, I will assist a team in designing a system that accomplishes the following: